MCP Setup

 Section titled “Verifying Setup”After configuration, verify TeamLoop is working:

-- Start a new conversation in Claude
+- Start a new conversation in your AI assistant

 - Ask: “What TeamLoop tools are available?”

-- Claude should list the TeamLoop tools
+- The assistant should list the TeamLoop tools (e.g.,

 - Check the config file syntax

-Security Best Practices
+Security

 - Only accesses tools you’ve connected

-- Only sees data you’ve authorized
+- Only sees data your API tokens have access to

 Troubleshooting